 Text Headings

-Headings introduce and order the segments on a page.
-We can modify headings only visually to adhere to a strict HTML hierarchy while enhancing the design.
+Headings introduce and order content segments on a page.
+Heading levels need to descend without interruption.
+We can modify headings only visually when we want to skip some levels.

 Syntax